Keyboard shortcuts

 end

-subgraph "WASM Bridge Functions"
+subgraph "WASM Exported Functions"

 end

-subgraph "WASM Emit Callback"
+subgraph "WASM Emit Path"

 end

-OPEN --> WASM_CONNECT
+OPEN -->|await| WASM_CONNECT

-ERROR --> WASM_DISCONNECT
+ERROR -->|await| WASM_DISCONNECT

-CLOSE --> WASM_DISCONNECT
+CLOSE -->|await| WASM_DISCONNECT

-WRITE -->|ws.send bytes| MESSAGE
+WRITE_FN -->|websocket.send bytes| MESSAGE

 The JavaScript layer must:

-1. Create and manage a WebSocket connection
+1. Create and manage a WebSocket instance

-2. Forward onopen events to handle_connect()
+2. Forward onopen events to await handle_connect()

-3. Forward onmessage data to read_bytes()
+3. Forward onmessage data to await read_bytes(new Uint8Array(event.data))

-4. Forward onerror/onclose events to handle_disconnect()
+4. Forward onerror/onclose events to await handle_disconnect()

 Sources: extensions/muxio-wasm-rpc-client/src/static_lib/static_client.rs:1-8 extensions/muxio-wasm-rpc-client/src/rpc_wasm_client.rs:27-34